seagreen/ianix/README.md

 1. [Install NixOS](http://nixos.org/nixos/manual/#sec-installation).

+2. Download this repo and symlink `~/config` to it.

-2. Grep this repo for `traveller` (my username) and change it to what's appropriate for your computer.
+3. Grep this repo for `traveller` (my username) and change it to what's appropriate for your computer.
 This is a very rough project and `/home/traveller` is hardcoded far more than it needs to be.
-There are also some hardcoded links to this directory, which is `/home/traveller/vivaine/vivaine` on my computer.
-Fix those as well.

-3. (optional) Grep the config files for "cron" and remove any cron jobs you don't want.
+4. (optional) Grep the config files for "cron" and remove any cron jobs you don't want.

-4. Setup nixpkgs:
+5. Setup nixpkgs:

     ```
     cat version.txt